mciwing/mciwing.github.io/docs/programming/data/retrieval.md

 of query parameters is introduced with another practical example.

-For the following examples, we will use an emerging (at the time of writing) cryptocurrency called `Pepe` (more of a meme-coin).
+For the following examples, we will use an emerging (at the time of writing) cryptocurrency called `Pepe-Cash` (more of a meme-coin).

 <p align="center">
   <img src="https://tokenscan.io/img/cards/PEPECASH.jpg" alt="Pepe">
 </p>

-To get access to the price history of `Pepe`, we need to consult the API documentation and find the appropriate endpoint.
+To get access to the price history of `Pepe-Cash`, we need to consult the API documentation and find the appropriate endpoint.

 <?quiz?>